treavorgagne/productivity-app/README.md

-# productivity-app
+# productivity-web-app

-productivity-app timer countdown and list
+Productivity web app based on pomodoro principle.
+Using a timer and list to track tasks.
+Using React.js hooks, state, and Chakra UI.

 # start locally using